xorddotcom/spock-analytics-demo/README.md

 # Get Started
 To get started with Spock Analytics, follow these steps:

-a.
-Sign up on (https://spockanalytics.xyz/) through Web3 Wallets, Gmail, Twitter, or Magic link.
+1. Sign up on (https://spockanalytics.xyz/) through Web3 Wallets, Gmail, Twitter, or Magic link.
-b.
-Once you have signed up, create an application on either the Ethereum, Polygon, or BSC mainnet or testnet chain.
+2. Once you have signed up, create an application on either the Ethereum, Polygon, or BSC mainnet or testnet chain.

 # Integrations & Onboarding
 To fully onboard on Spock Analytics, there are two steps that must be completed.